MDjie/MDjie.github.io/_posts/2025-01-20-welcome-to-jekyll.markdown

             if(get work to do):  handle the work task else(if need to coroperate with zou in NLP): learn and follow him
             else: study hacker's handy book and practice.
+    2025-06-25 15:07:35 +0800
+    after about a month of study, I nearly finished the tasks about the paper project, I write a website for human annotation, even only three people are using so far.
+    And I plan to quit in next week, about twenty days earlier than the schedule I made before.
+My room mates have found their new domitory, so for their sake, it's perfect to terminate the contract.
+While, I don't mad at that, cause I just can't wait to leave this prision early.
+    Even just think about the scene when I step out of that glassic door and would never back again make me excited!
+This work is a tortue, I sell my time for tuition and deposite.
+Although the meagar salary could never afford the cost of my monther's theropy and my grandmother's hearing-aid.But I have no ther channels to make a big money for that.
+    Even that, I think it;s worthwhile for me to pay for some booze for drunk amd commemorating.

+    As for my schedule, I think I am stick to my music dream while concerning about it's boundless.It's not difficult for me to play ten songs well if I just continue to practice them every day.
+But that make me feels like picking ten heavy stones in my pocket.
+Making me feel bad.
+I wish What I am doing is right.
+Now I am doing a music theory train: a train to obtain the ability to identifying the interval between two notes a fret train to find a specific position's note and a note's all positons on fret board in C Major tone.
+And a exercise to familarize myself to the different tonic shape and the corresponding scale shape.

+    Why I decide to do this?
+Actually, My objective on music can be divided into three different level, first level, learn ten my favorate songs(I mean sing while playing) second level: impromptu accopaniment. third and the most high level: could create my own songs.
+    Now I am suited in the process between the first and second level.
+I know If I want further improvement, I have to known more about music, about guitar. specificly, I should be able to perform smoothly on guitar in different key at least in a Major scale, then go to arpeggio, chord
+    Then I have to train my ear to find the key, chords progression.
+Finally, I could reach the second level.